MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ## Connect Azure Database for PostgreSQL

 This section shows you how to create a PostgreSQL instance on Azure and configure a connection to PostgreSQL on your JBoss EAP cluster.
-Remember that you installed the PostgreSQL JDBC driver in an earlier step.
-This driver is required.

-### Install driver

 ### Create an Azure Database for PostgreSQL instance